ccbogel/QualCoder/README.md

 Alternatively, install from source code below.
 When running from source code, it is best to run QualCoder inside a Python virtual environment so that the system-installed python modules do not clash and cause problems.
 If you are using the alternative Ubuntu Desktop manager **Xfce** you may need to run this: `sudo apt install libxcb-cursor0`

-1. Recommend that you install vlc (download from site) or:

-`sudo apt install vlc`
+1. Recommend that you install vlc (download from site) or: `sudo apt install vlc`

-2. Install pip
+2. Install pip and venv

 `sudo apt install python3-pip`

-1. Install venv
-I am using python3.12  you can choose another recent version if you prefer, and if more recent versions are in the Ubuntu repository.

 `sudo apt install python3.12-venv`

 3. Download and unzip the Qualcoder folder.

-4. Open a terminal and move (cd) into that folder.
-You should be inside the QualCoder-master folder or if using a release, e.g. the Qualcoder-3.6 folder.
-Inside the QualCoder-master folder:
+Then `cd` to the QualCoder folder.

+4. Set up virtual environment
 `python3.12 -m venv env`

-Activate venv, this changes the command prompt display using (brackets): (qualcoder)
-Note: To exit venv type `deactivate`

 `source env/bin/activate`

-5. Update pip so that it installs the most recent Python packages.

-`pip install --upgrade pip`

-6. You must be in the QualCoder-master folder (Or the main release folder if using a release. e.g. QualCoder-3.6 folder).
-Install QualCoder, and type the following, the dot is important:

-`python3 -m pip install .`

-7. To run type

-`qualcoder`

-After all this is done, you can `deactivate` to exit the virtual environment.
-At any time to start QualCoder in the virtual environment, cd to the Qualcoder-master (or Qualcoder release folder), then type:
-`source env/bin/activate`
-Then type
-`qualcoder`

-### Fedora 41

-The instructions below are to run from source code inside a virtual environment.
-Note: Fedora uses Wayland which may not work well with the Qt graphical interface.
-It is suggested you also install Xwayland.

-`sudo dnf install python3.12`

-`virtualenv env_QualCoder`

-`source env_QualCoder/bin/activate `

 `pip3 install –upgrade pip`